maitrix-org/llm-reasoners/README.md

 ## News
 - Aug.
 10, 2023: Llama-2 is supported!
 You can run [examples](https://github.com/Ber666/llm-reasoners/tree/main/examples) with Llama-2 now.

+- Aug.
+21, 2023: Huggingface api with bnb or awq quantization is supported now!
+Exllama with GPT-Q quantization is also supported now!
+You can now also deploy llama-2-70B with 2x24G GPUs.
+You can run [examples](https://github.com/Ber666/llm-reasoners/tree/main/examples).

 ## Why Choose LLM Reasoners?

 - **Cutting-Edge Reasoning Algorithms**: We offer the most up-to-date search algorithms for reasoning with LLMs, such as [RAP-MCTS](https://arxiv.org/abs/2305.14992), [Tree-of-Thoughts](https://arxiv.org/abs/2305.10601), [Guided Decoding](https://arxiv.org/abs/2305.00633), and more.
 These advanced algorithms enable tree-structure reasoning and outperform traditional chain-of-thoughts approaches.